AdobeDocs/audience-manager.it-IT/help/using/dil/dil-instance-methods.md

 **Panoramica**

 `useCORSOnly` è false per impostazione predefinita.
 False significa che il browser può eseguire verifiche di risorse con CORS o JSONP.
-Tuttavia, tenta [!UICONTROL DIL] sempre di richiedere prima le risorse con CORS.
+However, [!UICONTROL DIL] always tries to request resources with CORS first.
 Se necessario, utilizza JSONP per i browser più datati che non supportano CORS.
-Se dovete obbligare il browser a utilizzare solo CORS, ad esempio con i siti con requisiti di protezione elevati, impostate `useCORSOnly:true`.
+If you need to force the browser to use CORS only, such as with sites that have high-security requirements, set `useCORSOnly:true`.

 **Esempio di codice**